MoYapro/homeCluster/README.md

 TODOs
 ===

-Install Raspbian light on all SD cards
+Install Hypriot on all SD cards
 ---

 Insert your SD card into your computer.